Monday, February 24, 2025

 Is that the only thing that makes people turn the page?

 I’m not saying that all books or stories need to be quiet, because I also enjoy fantasy and mysteries.
-But if you are writing a quiet, everyday story, remember that there is a long legacy of popular books in this genre, especially for children and teens.
+But if you are a reader who likes quiet, everyday stories, remember that there is a long legacy of popular books in this genre, especially for children and teens.
+And hopefully, there will still be people who write them.

 Books that people come back to again and again.
 Because they feel like friends.